OuroborosSoftwareFoundation/BedivereKnx/README_en.md

 ## Authorization

-This software is authorized with `Ouroboros.AuthMnager.Iris`.
+This software is authorized with `Ouroboros.AuthMnager.Eos`.
 If you don't need authorization , you can simply delete the relevant code and compile it.

 ## Data File Format